 Students retain more knowledge through skills-based learning versus fact-based learning.
 Skills-based learning teaches concrete skills as opposed to abstract concepts.
 Our curriculum focuses more on a child’s competency in an individual skill rather than their understanding of an overall subject.
-Through skills-based learning, students learn independence, thinking skills, collaboration, and active learning at the same time as knowledge is acquired.
+Through skills-based learning at our Richmond school, students learn independence, thinking skills, collaboration, and active learning at the same time as knowledge is acquired.
 Fact-based learning, on the other hand, requires just two skills: listening to a lecture and note taking.

 Every child learns at a different pace.
 If a student lacks certain skills in 1st grade, we don’t hold them back.
 We have until 5th grade to make sure that child has mastered those skills.
 And if a student can demonstrate they already have mastery in a certain skill, they can skip a learning module entirely.
-In skills-based learning, students learn to master one competency at a time.
+In the skills-based learning at our Richmond school, students learn to master one competency at a time.
 Each skill is a small component of a larger learning goal.

 In most elementary schools, one teacher teaches all subjects.
 But one teacher cannot be an expert on – or passionate about! – every subject.
 Our teachers specialize in the subject they are teaching – such as social studies, science, math, gym or art.
 Our teachers have a passion in the area they specialize in and that passion is contagious!